What are the Top 10 Accounting & Finance Certifications?

 The CGMA focuses on topics such as financial and management accounting, reporting, and strategy.
 There are three levels in the CGMA, each consisting of three courses which have their own exam.
 In addition, a case study exam must be completed at the end of each level.
 Thus, the CGMA has a total of 12 exams.

 Finishing your CGMA takes about three to four years and costs about $3,000 to $5,000 when the mandatory AICPA membership is included.
 This amount varies depending on how long it takes for you to complete your CGMA.
 The program provides all material to you on a subscription basis and the price increases for longer subscriptions.
 Depending on the exams, the pass rates for the CGMA can vary from 50-88% for first-time test takers.
 Students usually spend three to four months studying for each exam, and six to eight weeks for each case study exam.
-This usually results in three to four years to complete the program.

 Financial Modeling and Valuation Analyst (FMVA) Certification